Skip to content

 Course contents

-In this module, urinary incontinence and pelvic organ prolapses are covered, with diagrams demonstrating how they can occur.
-The module also looks at the types of incontinence, symptoms, diagnosis, prevalence, the causes and risk factors.
+This course discusses urinary incontinence and pelvic organ prolapses.
+Content outlines the types of incontinence, symptoms, diagnosis, prevalence, the causes and the risk factors.
 Prolapses covered are the anterior and posterior vaginal walls, cervix or uterus and the apex of the vagina.
-Lifestyle prevention treatment options are discussed including pelvic floor exercises.
-Managing these presentations includes taking a detailed medical and obstetric history, and investigating risk factors, physical examination and further investigation options.
-Questionnaires are provided as a guide for these consultations. changes are discussed as well as continence aids.
+Managing these presentations includes taking a detailed medical and obstetric history, investigating risk factors, physical examination and further investigation options.
+Questionnaires are provided as a guide for these consultations.
+Changes are discussed as well as continence aids.
 Various treatment options including lifestyle interventions, physical therapies, bladder training, medicines and continence aids are outlined.
-Surgical intervention and the associated risks of surgical intervention are considered.
+Surgical intervention and the associated risks are considered.

-The definition of complementary medicine according to WHO and the RACGP are outlined in this module.
-Three main topics in this module include how to approach of the topic of complementary medicine with your patients, how to review and discuss the evidence for complementary medicine with your patients, and the use of some clinical scenarios to put these strategies into practice.
-A feature of this module gives two scenarios of patients with urinary incontinence and with pregnancy-induced emesis.
+This course outlines the definition of complementary medicine according to WHO and the RACGP.
+Three main topics include how to approach of the topic of complementary medicine with your patients, how to review and discuss the evidence for complementary medicine with your patients, and the use of some clinical scenarios to put these strategies into practice.
+This course gives two scenarios of patients with urinary incontinence and with pregnancy-induced emesis.
 In both cases the patients prefer “natural” options rather than traditional medication.
-The module concludes that the GP should advise patient of all potential treatments for their condition, including benefits and risks.
-The GP should not recommend any treatment that does not have reasonable evidence for its effectiveness.
+The course concludes that the general practitioner should advise patients of all potential treatments for their condition, including benefits and risks.
+The general practitioner should not recommend any treatment that does not have reasonable evidence for its effectiveness.

-This module builds on the knowledge learned in the advanced certificate.
-It starts with the description of the different phases of the menstrual cycle and natural family planning methods options.
-These include fertility awareness, lactational amenorrhoea and withdrawal methods, their effectiveness, advantages and disadvantages and contraindications.
-Unit 2 outlines contraceptive needs in women with Intellectual Disability including legal considerations.
-Unit 3 addresses the complexities for women who are culturally and linguistically diverse, including the clinical challenges associated with this group.
-Information includes statistics, factors influencing contraceptive choices and GP management recommendations are included.
+This course commences with the description of the different phases of the menstrual cycle and natural family planning methods options.
+These include fertility awareness, lactational amenorrhoea and withdrawal methods, their effectiveness, advantages, disadvantages and contraindications.
+Unit two outlines contraceptive needs in women with intellectual disability including legal considerations.
+Unit three addresses the complexities for women who are culturally and linguistically diverse, including the clinical challenges associated with this group.
+Statistics, factors influencing contraceptive choices and GP management recommendations are included.
 Key points of diagnosis, investigations, management, expected response and potential side effects are suggested.
 This unit also lists resources including public funded interpreter information.
-Information for GPs working with ATSI women is also featured.
-At the end of this module an overview of new contraceptive products is given.
+Information is provided for GPs working with ATSI women.
+At the end of this course an overview of new contraceptive products is given.

-Unit one outlines the considerations for advanced maternal age pregnancies and potential complications for the mother and the child.
+This course discusses advanced maternal age pregnancies and potential complications for the mother and the child.
 It examines fertility decline and possible early pregnancy complications including spontaneous abortion, ectopic pregnancy, chromosomal abnormalities and congenital malformations.
 Late pregnancy complications discussed include hypertension, pre-eclampsia, gestational diabetes mellitus, placental complications and increased risk of caesarean sections.
-Possible foetal complications including low birth weight, preterm delivery and stillbirth.
-The definitions of twin pregnancies and possible maternal and foetal complications are listed.
+Possible foetal complications including low birth weight, preterm delivery and stillbirth are included and then leads into definitions of twin pregnancies and possible maternal and foetal complications.
 Antenatal care, timings and mode of birth are included.
-Unit three defines pre-eclampsia, identifying women at risk, the effects on the body, and the pathophysiology and management of this condition.
-The complexity of managing this condition in rural areas is discussed.
-Finally benign pregnancy-related skin concerns are reviewed including skin pigmentation, stretch marks and thinning of hair.
+Unit three defines pre-eclampsia, identifying women at risk, the effects on the body, and the pathophysiology and management of this condition including the complexities of managing this condition in rural areas.
+Pregnancy-related skin concerns are reviewed including skin pigmentation, stretch marks and thinning of hair.
 Benign and sinister specific dermatoses of pregnancy are described and examples are shown.

-Genetics are discussed in unit one including information, counselling and statistics for hereditary, familial and sporadic distribution of cancer.
+This course discusses genetics including information, counselling and statistics for hereditary, familial and sporadic distribution of cancer.
 The role of genes is also examined.
 Unit two looks at hereditary breast and ovarian cancer and the associated genes.
-Referral guidelines, BRCA carrier risks, genetic counselling, identifying and managing patients who are at high risk of hereditary cancers are addressed.
-Genetic testing information including advances, testing processes and possible funding options are outlined in unit 3.
-This includes consent requirements, possible results and genetic variant classifications.
-The module moves on to management strategies for high risk breast and ovarian cancer patients including psychological and lifestyle choices for high risk women, communicating genetic results and informing family members.
-Counselling considerations are reproductive options, prenatal testing, pre and implantation genetic diagnosis and the role of IVF, and their pro’s and con’s.
+Content includes referral guidelines, BRCA carrier risks, genetic counselling, identifying, and managing patients who are at high risk of hereditary cancers.
+Genetic testing information includes advances, testing processes and possible funding options, consent requirements, possible results and genetic variant classifications.
+The course covers management strategies for high-risk breast and ovarian cancer patients including psychological and lifestyle choices, communicating genetic results and informing family members.
+Counselling considerations including pros and cons for reproductive options, prenatal testing, pre and implantation genetic diagnosis and the role of IVF are included.

 Premature Ovarian Insufficiency (POI)

-In the first unit of this module definitions of early and premature menopause are given.
-Risk factors and causes of spontaneous POI are listed.
-Iatrogenic POI, caused by chemotherapy, radiotherapy or surgery is mentioned.
-Information about clinical presentations of POI, diagnosis criteria, patient history, examinations, investigations and ongoing monitoring are listed in unit 2.
+This course focusses on premature ovarian insufficiency (POI).
+The course commences with definitions of early and premature menopause including risk factors and causes of spontaneous POI.
+Iatrogenic POI caused by chemotherapy, radiotherapy or surgery.
+Information about clinical presentations of POI, diagnosis criteria, patient history, examinations, investigations, and ongoing monitoring are listed in unit two.
 Health consequences may include psychological distress, osteoporosis, cardiovascular disease, cognitive impairment, sexual dysfunction and other health concerns.
-Finally, management of POI from initiating care and coordinating care (may include a multidisciplinary approach.
+The management of POI from initiating care and coordinating care may include a multidisciplinary approach.
 Information is provided on managing symptoms of menopause, sexual health difficulties and psychological issues.
 When managing patients with this condition, consideration needs to be given regarding prevention of bone loss, osteoporosis and prevention of cardiovascular disease.

 Did you know you can also study most of these course modules in HealthCert 365?